top of page

 Straightness means that the horse moves evenly on both reins, with the hind legs stepping in line with the front legs.
 It’s essential for balance and true engagement.

-Importance for rehab and prevention: Many horses naturally favour one side, leading to asymmetries.
+Importance for Rehab and Prevention: Many horses naturally favour one side, leading to asymmetries.
 Training straightness helps correct muscular imbalances and prevents overuse injuries.

 Collection (Versammlung)